Author's Note: The rules presented here are also compatible with MegaTraveller and Striker, and may be compatible with Marc Miller's Traveller (T4).

-Type: The ALMG and the Gauss LMG are infantry weapons; the ALMG is a high-recoil infantry weapon; the AGAT and LRF Gauss Gun are light crew-served weapons.
+Type: ALMG and Gauss LMG are infantry weapons; ALMG is a high-recoil infantry weapon; AGAT and LRF Gauss Gun are light crew-served weapons.

-Grav Harness for LRF Gauss Gun: With the grav harness, a loaded LRF Gauss Gun weighs in at about 80 kilos.
-When the gravitic field is on, the apparent weight is cut to 8 kilos.
-The harness has a duration of 24 hours continuous use and a maximum load compensation of 100 kilos, enough for an LRF Gauss Gun with two magazines.
+Grav Harness for LRF Gauss Gun: With the grav harness, a loaded LRF Gauss Gun weighs about 80 kg.
+When the gravitic field is on, the apparent weight is cut to 8 kg.
+The harness has a duration of 24 hours continuous use and a maximum load compensation of 100 kg, enough for an LRF Gauss Gun with two magazines.

 |(Light Revolver)||Cr100||6||300g||1||15m||1d6 (x2)||Sm||No||6||50g||Cr3|